Frequently Asked Questions

 3. The website or banner image was in violation of our Image Guidelines or TOS.

-What's the difference between a normal unit with "Responsive on mobile" enabled, and "Billboard" ad units?
+What's the difference between a normal unit with "Responsive on Mobile" enabled, and "Billboard" ad units?

 Login & Recovery

 Use the Contact page form to request assistance.
+Please specify the issue in the contact form.
+We will get back to you promptly.

 Why was my site banned?